joaomdmoura/machinery/README.md

 end
 ```

-When trying to transition an struct that is blocked by its guard clause you will
+When trying to transition a struct that is blocked by its guard clause,
-have the following return:
+you will have the following return:

 ```elixir
 blocked_struct = %TestStruct{state: "created", missing_fields: true}